College-Level Examination Program (CLEP)

 For Those Seeking Winthrop University Course-Equivalent Credit

 Please Note: Winthrop University does not award credit for all of the CLEP examinations that are provided by the Test Center.
-The university does not require CLEP essay examinations or accept the General Examinations for exemption credit.
 For a list of tests currently accepted by the University, please see the Tests for Credit at Winthrop University link.
 The Testing Program makes no recommendations as to test selection.
 Prior to registering for any CLEP test, please speak with your advisor, Student Services personnel for your major, or department chair regarding intended test.

 Candidates seeking course-equivalent credit from Winthrop University must request that official CLEP score reports be sent to Winthrop University.
 Winthrop University uses the American Council on Education (ACE) score³ on the examinee's official score report to determine whether credit is awarded.